Non-perturbative Green's function method to determine the electronic spectral function due to electron-phonon

 \subsubsection{Merging of peaks}

 Another effect that NP helps to describe is the merging of peaks at sufficiently high values of the coupling or temperature.
 See Fig.~\ref{fig:merge}.
 In (a), we can see how the peak of the spectral function gets closer to $\o=0$.
 When the peak is at 0 and $\mathbf{k}$ is not K, it means that the peaks have fully merged.
-For other $\mathbf{k}$ close to K, there are still two maxima (see (b)), but the peaks still have significant overlap (the value of the spectral function at $\o=0$ does not reach half of the maximum), so the full-width-half-maximum (FWHM) is not well defined.
+For other $\mathbf{k}$ close to K, there are two maxima (see (b)), but the peaks still have significant overlap, and the full-width-half-maximum (FWHM) is not well defined (the value of the spectral function at $\o=0$ does not reach half of the maximum).
 At stronger coupling and higher temperatures, peaks merge further away from K, as in Fig.~\ref{fig:ARPES_3D}(d).
 The fact that bands close to K get closer to the Fermi level is similar to what happens in semiconductors, in which the band renormalization due to phonons usually reduces the gap, and bands merging is analogous to the gap closure in solid hydrogen at high-pressures, attributed to strong electron-phonon coupling resulting from large quantum fluctuations of hydrogen\cite{Monacelli2020}.
 Hydrides more in general are also expected to have a large electron-phonon coupling $\lambda$, such as LaH$_{10}$ with $\lambda=3.6$ at 129 GPa \cite{Errea2020}, and NP effects might be relevant as well.